editorandcriticism/editorandcriticism.github.io/da/dialogic-imagination.md

-## Diaglogic Imagination
+## Dialogic Imagination

-Dialogic imagination, a key concept in literary and cultural criticism, gives writers and readers a multifaceted lens for analyzing text, technology, and context:
+Dialogic imagination, a key concept in literary and cultural criticism largely from Mikhail Bakhtin's book _The Dialogic Imagination_, gives you a multifaceted lens for analyzing text, technology, and context.
+Apologies if I depreciate it by reducing it to a few bullet points, the following of which are but a few applications of Bakhtin's lens:

 <i class="fa fa-share-alt-square" aria-hidden="true"></i> Undermining monologic narratives: Dialogic imagination emphasizes the interaction of multiple voices and perspectives within a text, undercutting the idea of a single, authoritative voice.